CougarTasker/reinforcement-learning-msci-project/code/README.md

 > Note: This guide is for those only interested in using the application, see [Development](#development) for a development workflow.

-This project requires Python 3.10 and with Tkinter.
-Most distributions of Python include tkinter although it may need to be enabled in the installer.
+This project requires Python 3.10.
 Python installers can be found [here](https://www.python.org/downloads/).
+The program has a GU

 > If you encounter issues or don't want to install this program locally there is a docker file [here](../.devcontainer/Dockerfile).
 This docker file specifies the environment and all the tooling for this project.